ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

         }
     });

 If a **WebHostUrl** is specified, it replaces all **&#126/** in all static website and Markdown pages with it.
-Whilst **MarkdownGlobalHelpers** allows you to dynamically define helper methods available to all your pages.
+The **MarkdownGlobalHelpers** allow you to define global helper methods available to all your pages.
 This has the same effect of declaring it in your base class e.g:

     public class CustomMarkdownPage : MarkdownViewBase {
 	    public CustomStaticHelpers Ext = new CustomStaticHelpers();